guntribam/stack-demo/README.md

   The is the REACT component used to surface and interact with the application state

-In the project, each item is named after the feature.
+Each feature has a unique `name` and in the project files, each feature item-folder uses the feature-name.
 For example, one of the first stack-demo features is called `fetch`, so for this feature the project items would be as follows:

 ```
 stack-demo